uswriting/bcrypt/README.md

 ## Abstract

 This document details our modern implementation of the bcrypt password hashing algorithm in JavaScript/TypeScript.
 In response to well-documented vulnerabilities in legacy libraries[^1][^2], our implementation adheres strictly to the bcrypt 2b specification, enforces opinionated input validation, and is designed for compatibility with established libraries.
-The aim is to provide a secure, maintainable, and high-assurance cryptographic library suitable for modern applications.
+The aim is to provide a secure, maintainable, and high-assurance bcrypt library suitable for modern applications.

 ---